 On MacOSX you can install this tool using brew using the command `brew install kubectx`.

-One thought on “Quick-tip: using kubectl when you manage multiple Kubernetes clusters
+One response to “Quick-tip: using kubectl when you manage multiple Kubernetes clusters”

 can you please give me the special line which you use in .bashrc to compile a series of configuration files into one KUBECONFIG environment variable